-In January 2010 Patrick and Simone (me) acquired a handsome dutch barge after selling the much loved Pennie, moored on the canal.
-The new boat is on the Thames and has beautiful views.
-It was a big stressful thing, we had started looking at bigger boats in June 2009 and saw many we didn’t like, one we loved but couldn’t afford and then the one we now own- which we kind of loved but which smelt weird and had very bad curtains.
+In January 2010 Patrick and Simone (me) acquired a handsome dutch barge after selling our much loved canal boat Pennie.
+The new boat is on the river and has big windows with beautiful views.
+Buying the boat was a stressful thing, we had started looking at bigger boats in June 2009 and saw many we didn’t like, one we loved but couldn’t afford and then the one we now own- which we kind of loved but which smelt weird and had very bad curtains.

 We put in an offer and it was accepted and then we had to deal with the separate issue of the mooring and securing that.
 Oh, and then of course we had to sell our old boat and get a ‘marine mortgage’ for the new one which involved lots of form filling, a lovely broker who helped us a lot (www.londontideway.com) and a nice long chat with the owner of the finance company about how we (me and Pat, not me and the man on the phone) would one day sail to france (but that’s a long story).